MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

    ![Settings menu, with permission to create external networks.](../media/76058573-115f-43a3-b073-59ba5d3b28d0.png)

    > [!NOTE]
-   > You must be a verified ADmin to create an external network and your home network must have already existed for at least 30 days.
+   > You must be a verified Admin to create an external network and your home network must have already existed for at least 30 days.
 If **Create a New Network** is not visible, it means you're not a verified Yammer admin, or you have not met the minimum age for your home network.
    >
    >To find a home network admin for help setting up an external network, in your browser go to ```**https://yammer.com/***your_network***/admin**``` to find the list of Yammer admins.